 - Ordinary: an expense that is common and accepted in your industry.

 - Necessary: an expense that is helpful and appropriate for your business.

 - Business not hobby.
-A qualified business activity allows for direct deductibility of appropriate expenses, where-as hobby activity expenses are only allowed as a miscellaneous itemized deduction subject to passing a 2% adjusted gross income threshold.
+A qualified business activity allows for direct deductibility of appropriate expenses, where-as hobby activity expenses are severely limited.
 There are many facets here, but key among them is a profit motive and active participation in the activity to qualify your activity as a business.